BragdonD/universal-dynamic-queue-C/README.md

 ### Dynamic-Queue in C

 This is a dynamic queue implementation in C. It is able to store any kind of data.
-Note that if you pass pointer as type for the queue, you will need to handle the dealocation of the element each time you dequeue one.
+Note that if you pass pointer as type for the queue, you will need to handle the dealocation of the element each time you dequeue one.<br/>
-Furthermore the queue is dynamic so it can grow...
+Furthermore the queue is dynamic so it can grow.

 ## Folder-organisation